 Peel and slice/dice the shallots, garlic and chillies.
-Place in a mortar and grind to a paste.
-Add the diced tomatoes and grind until the mixture is a paste.
+Using a mortar and pestle, grind them to a paste.
+Add the diced tomatoes and grind until the mixture is again a paste.
 Stir in the crumbled palm sugar, white miso, lime juice and dulse or nori flakes.

 Heat the oil in a wok or saucepan.
 Add the paste and cook over a low heat for 20 minutes, stirring as needed.
 Cool.
 Taste and add more miso as needed.